A Simple Method For A Complex Task

 $8,575 – Gear/Software purchases: This number should be way higher, but it’s not.
 I think I have whatever the opposite of “Gear Acquisition Syndrome” is.

-$6,927 – Misc: Random things like paper, office supplies, development costs for this blog’s redesign, and a bunch of other random thing (mostly hookers and drugs)
+$6,927 – Misc: Random things like paper, office supplies, development costs for this blog’s redesign, and a bunch of other random things (mostly hookers and drugs)

 $6,200 – Itemized deductions: I honestly don’t know exactly what this includes.
 This would be a question for my accountant, which is why I pay someone to handle this shit for me.